Philly is full of clubs, civic groups, and communities worth joining. The hard part is knowing they exist and how to get in.

 Do I need to RSVP?

 Not required, but it helps us plan and gets you a reminder email the week of the event.
-Plus, everyone who RSVPs is entered into a giveaway (details coming soon!)
+Plus, everyone who RSVPs is entered into a giveaway from our generous sponsors: Three Queens Yoga, Spa Hygge, Love City Brewing, At My House, & Spellbound Studio!

 Is the event accessible?